-It is important that these things verifiable or provable are.
-A rapid execution is possible because, for example, as a freelancer readily accessible are and Cushion for urgent requests ...installed.
-Through the field experience you know the typical pitfalls, take them into account and have possible solutions ready.
-That gives your customers the Security.
+It is important that these things are verifiable or provable Are.
+A fast implementation is possible, for example, because as a freelancer you are easily accessible and cushion for urgent requests for urgent requests.
+Through the practical experience you know typical pitfalls, include them in your calculations and already have possible solutions ready.
+This gives your customers the security.

 How does the brand feel?
-The right site side of the brand wheel stands for the emotions and experiences of your customers.
-A good help to determine the Brand Tonality (How am I?) and the associated personality traits is the Big Five model of the human personality.
-There is a modified version of Jennifer Aaker for brand personalities.
+The right site of the brand wheel represents the emotions and experiences conveyed by your customers.
+A good help to define the brand tonality (What am I like?) and the associated personality traits is the Big Five Model of human personality.
+There is a modified version for brand personalities by Jennifer Aaker.

-For example, a web designer can Personal characteristics have: Unconventional, creative and reliable.
-These characteristics act in the direction of the Customer benefits.
-Of course every person and every company has more than a few of these characteristics.
-However, marketing is all about extracting those features that are relevant to the customer and drawing attention to those features that are useful to customers.
+Accordingly, a web designer, for example, can have the following personality traits have: Unconventional, Creative and Reliable.
+These characteristics work in the direction of Customer Benefit.
+Of course, every person and every company has more than a few of these characteristics.
+However, marketing is about extracting the ones that are relevant to the customer and drawing attention to the characteristics that are useful to customers.

-Does the web designer also consider himself honest and independent Although this is nice, it does not bring any particular benefit to its customers, which should be emphasized.
-If the person were an IT or financial consultant, communicating these two values would be essential.
+Does the web designer also consider himself honest and independent this is nice, but it does not bring any particular benefit to the customer, which should be emphasized.
+If the person were an IT or financial advisor, communicating these two values would be essential.

-The other site of the brand tonality, on the other hand, works in the direction of Brand image.
-These are the Relationship characteristics to the customer.
-Here should be the characteristics which can be directly experienced in communication.
+The other site of the brand tonality, on the other hand, works in the direction of the brand image.
+These are the relationship characteristics to the customer.
+Here should be the characteristics that can be directly experienced in communication.
 Here it is not primarily about the benefit, but about the interpersonal "chemistry".
-For example the customer in contact with the web designer always have the feeling He is helpful, competent and tackles directly.
+For example the customer should always have with the web designer should always have the feeling He is helpful, competent and directly involved..

-But how do these features become visible and tangible?
+But how do these characteristics become visible and tangible?
 There are countless examples of the levels on which one can "experience" a brand.
-A coke bottle is palpable.
-The song "Sail away" transports for Becks acoustically Freedom and manhood.
+A cola bottle is palpable.
+The song "Sail away" transports for Becks acoustically freedom and masculinity.
 Miele washing machines are heavier than others.

-Now service providers are mostly focused on the dimensions hearing and seeing limited.
-So there are designers who push for a special external appearance.
-Such characteristics are rather detached from the content and abstract.
-With our web designer this can be implemented even more practically.
-In pictures he wears the ever popular hooded sweater and sits at his PC.
-You don't expect a web designer to see him standing in front of a chic glass front in a tie and suit.
+Now service providers are mostly limited to the dimensions Hearing and seeing limited.
+Thus, there are designers who put forward a special external appearance.
+Such features are rather disconnected from the content and abstract.
+With our web designer, this can be implemented even more practical.
+In pictures he wears the ever-popular hoodie and sits at the PC.
+You don't expect a web designer to stand in front of a fancy glass front with tie and suit.

-If one wants to appear competent as a blogger and service provider, links, sources and professional graphics good.
-But if you want to appear more creative, communicate a lot through pictures.
-Get your picture taken while scribbling in the café.
-With you as a creative person, a desk picture with many drafts may look a little messy at times.
-Something that does not inspire much confidence in a developer.
+If you want to appear competent as a blogger and service provider, links, sources and professional graphics make sense in digital communication. professional graphics are good.
+But if you want to appear more creative, then communicate a lot through pictures.
+Have your picture taken while scribbling in a coffee shop.
+If you're a creative, a desk picture with lots of drafts is allowed to look a little messy.
+Something that doesn't inspire much confidence in a developer.

-And it goes without saying that this area of the brand image also includes corporate design.
-So which colours convey which properties?
+And it goes without saying that this area of the brand image also includes the corporate design.
+So which colours convey which characteristics?
 Which font on the website shows which emotion?
 Do we work with pictures, with people or with factual graphics?
 This field is very large.
-If you don't have a specialist for this, then make it a routine to always ask the following question:
+If you don't have a specialist for this, then make it a routine to always ask the following question about everything:

-Do form, colour, presentation, content, message, structure and co. fit to what I want to transport?
+Do form, colour, presentation, content, statement, structure and so on fit with what I want to convey?

-The big picture - more than the sum of its parts
+The big picture - more than the sum of the parts

-The last question in particular is extremely important to be seen in the overall context.
-A brand identity is a puzzle in which the Add individual partsto end up with a perfect picture.
-More than that.
-By and large, the puzzle gives an even stronger picture than the sum of its parts.
+Especially the last question is enormously important to see in the overall context.
+A brand identity is a jigsaw puzzle in which the individual individual pieces complementto show a perfect picture at the end.
+Even more.
+The puzzle as a whole results in an even stronger picture than the sum of the individual pieces.

 - Identity comes from within.
 Don't look at the competitor, that's how you make yourself comparable.

-- Focus on your strengths instead of weaknesses.
+- Put the focus on your strengths instead of weaknesses.

 - Get external feedback and check: Does my self-image match the image my customers have of me?

 - Keep developing your brand identity.
-It is alive and never locked.
+It is alive and never finished.

-A good positioning means a unique and relevant place in the world of in the mind of the customer to conquer.
-A well positioned brand focused on customers few relevant characteristics.
-This not only makes it better perceived than competitors, but also ultimately wins the battle for the orders.
+A good positioning means to have a unique and relevant place in the mind of the customer in the mind of the customer.
+A well positioned brand focuses for customers a few relevant features.
+Thus, it is not only better perceived than competitors, but also wins the battle for orders in the end.

-But this important focus on a few things is difficult for many service providers, bloggers and creative people.
-Everyone wants to be a Da Vinci - painter, anatomist, ornithologist, engineer and much more.
-Due to his lack of focus, even this genius would have remained almost an unknown.
+But that all-important focus on a few is difficult for many service providers, bloggers, and creatives.
+Everyone wants to be a Da Vinci - painter, anatomist, ornithologist, engineer, and more.
+His lack of focus almost left even this genius an unknown.
 So the key to success is a clear focus.
-You and any partners or employees should be able to tell each customer in a short sentence why they should choose you or your company.
+You and any partners or employees should be able to tell any client in one short sentence why they should choose you or your business.

 Your special features - the USP

-The "Unique Selling Point" (USP) is a functional benefit or a property, that sets you apart from your potential competitors.
+The "Unique Selling Point" (USP) is a functional benefit or feature that sets you apart from your potential competitors.
 If you have developed a unique or innovative product, the USP is quickly found.
-For example, this could be an analysis tool developed for a specific industry or target group.
+This could be, for example, an analysis tool developed for a specific industry or target group.
 If there is no such thing, you can switch to something else.

-An externally recognizable USP is the above-mentioned Hoodie.
+An externally recognizable USP is the above mentioned hoodie.
 This (often constructed) unique selling proposition is therefore often referred to as UCP (Unique Communication Proposition).
-That this works in the end customer area can be seen in products like Toblerone.
+That this works in the end customer sector can be seen in products such as Toblerone.
 The shape of the chocolate is a UCP.
-However, for service providers in the B2B sector, external appearance is a very weak unique selling proposition and is too strongly related to the person.
-He has have little to do with a benefit for the customer and thus communicates little added value.
+However, outward appearance is a very weak unique selling proposition for service providers in the B2B sector and is too strongly related to the person.
+It has little to do with a benefit for the customer and thus communicates little added value.